DRY Kubernetes manifests with Kustomize

 $ kubectl apply -k /path/to/kustomized/dir -l app=myapp

-It is also possible to do it like that:
+It is also possible to do it like this:

 $ kustomize build | kubectl apply -f -